sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

    sampling is that it gets you data in situations that might otherwise be impossible to get any.
 On the statistical side, the main disadvantage is that the sample is highly non-random, and non-random in ways that are difficult to address.
-On the real life side, the disadvantage is that the procedure can be unethical if not handled well, because hidden populations are often hidden for a reason.
+On the real-life side, the disadvantage is that the procedure can be unethical if not handled well, because hidden populations are often hidden for a reason.
 I chose transgender people as an example here to highlight this issue.